UNESCO Science Report

 Titles in the UNESCO Science Report series

-The next UNESCO Science Report is due for release on 31 May 2021.
+The seventh UNESCO Science Report was released on 11 June 2021.
 Queries may be addressed to the editor.

 The UNESCO Science Report series was launched in 1993 under the name of World Science Report.

 Since 1993, seven reports have been published.
 The series monitors the evolution of the support system for science, technology and innovation worldwide over time, through the eyes of an independent team of experts who are each writing about the country or region from which they hail.

 The first chapter provides a global overview.
 Each subsequent chapter begins with an introduction placing the country or region under study in its socio-economic and political context.
 On the basis of the most recent data available − many of which are provided by the UNESCO Institute for Statistics − the author(s) then goes on to identify and discuss emerging trends and developments in scientific research and higher education, before concluding with a number of policy recommendations.

 The series was interrupted in 2000 by the decision of UNESCO’s Executive Board (AR, CH, FR, SP, RU) to re-examine UNESCO’s policy governing world reports.
 The Board subsequently decided to launch a series of world reports on cross-cutting themes related to UNESCO’s work.
 This gave rise to two reports, the UNESCO World Report: Towards Knowledge Societies (2005, AR, CH, FR, SP) and the UNESCO World Report on Cultural Diversity and Intercultural Dialogue (2009, CH, FR, SP).

 In order to avoid a gap in the data series, the editor of the World Science Report invited the UNESCO Institute for Statistics and consultant Peter Tindemans to prepare a statistical report in 2003, entitled Global Investment in R&D Today.